Legal

 - Your email address

-- Your phone number (this is optional)
+- Your phone number (optional on every form)

 - Any details you write in the free-text message box